ScottCarrara/Orthologs-Identification-Biopython/README.md

 The ortholog scripts take as input, two different BLAST outputs in xml format and identify all pairs of putative orthologs from the two different species and generate the output in a text file.

-These scripts only consider e-valuesless than 10e-20.
+These scripts only consider e-values less than 10e-20.

 The idea is simple, let’s say in Species A the proteins are noted A1, A2, A3 and in Species B they are B1, B2, B3.
 Let’s say A1 matches B1, B2, and B3 (i.e. "matches" means there is a HSP between them).
 Now let’s assume that B1 and B3 match A1.
 Pairs of putative orthologs would be: